lubiana/no-framework-tutorial/09-dependency-injector.md

 given class requires](https://www.php.net/manual/de/reflectionclass.getconstructor.php].
 We could implement that functionality ourselves, or just try to use a library that takes care of that for us.

-You can query the composer database to find all [libraries that implment the container interface](https://packagist.org/providers/psr/container-implementation).
+You can query the composer database to find all [libraries that implement the container interface](https://packagist.org/providers/psr/container-implementation).

 I choose the [PHP-DI](https://packagist.org/packages/php-di/php-di) container, as it is easy to configure and provides some very [powerfull features](https://php-di.org/#autowiring) out of the box, and also solves the auto wiring problem.